-Arup has the expertise to put forward-thinking strategy, design and technology into practice, whether advising clients on aviation planning, policy or finance, or delivering smarter airport operations and infrastructure.
+We have the global expertise to put forward-thinking strategy, design and technology into practice, whether advising clients on airport planning, policy or finance, or delivering smarter airport operations and infrastructure.
 Our solutions deliver real business benefit by balancing the needs of people, operational processes, technology solutions and the facilities and environments in which solutions are implemented.

-Although the eye-catching terminal buildings we realise in collaboration with architects often steal the limelight, our planning and design services encompass everything from air traffic control towers to cargo handling, information and control systems.
+Although the eye-catching terminal buildings we realise in collaboration with architects often steal the limelight, our planning, design and implementation services encompass everything from air traffic control towers to cargo handling, information and control systems.

 This short animation looks at the relationship between aviation and climate change.